Senior Software Tester

 Use Case Testing

-Q20.
-How to take screenshot in selenium
+Q. How do you take a screenshot in Selenium?

 Screenshots can be taken in Selenium using the TakesScreenshot interface.